Blake Ferguson (American football): Miami Dolphins

 Ferguson was selected by the Miami Dolphins in the sixth round (185th overall) of the 2020 NFL draft.
 He signed a four-year contract on May 10.
 He was named the Dolphins starting long snapper as a rookie.

 On September 6, 2023, Ferguson signed a three-year contract extension with the Dolphins.

 On May 8, 2025, Ferguson was released by the Dolphins.

 Houston Texans

 On August 20, 2025, Ferguson signed with the Houston Texans.
 He was released on August 26 as part of final roster cuts.

 Personal life

 Ferguson's parents are Tracy and Kevin Ferguson.
 He is the younger brother of Buffalo Bills long snapper Reid Ferguson.
 He has type 1 diabetes.

 In July 2024, Ferguson married Abbey Hale.

 Ferguson has been an outspoken conservative on social media, supporting the Republican Party as well as candidates like Donald Trump and Ron DeSantis.
-He is pro-life.
+He holds pro-life views on abortion.